Quantum Walks for Chemical Reaction Networks: Algorithms for the Gibbs free-energy consumption

 \subsection{Using alternative neighbourhoods to restrict the flow}

-The technique of alternative neighbourhoods has previously been employed in~\cite{jeffery2023multidimensional,li2025multidimensional, jeffery2025multidimensional} to address the cases where it is computationally easier to generate $\Psi_{\star}(u)$, which includes additional alternative neighbourhoods, than to construct the star state $\ket{\psi_{\star}(u)}$ directly.
-In this section, we exhibit a novel use of this technique: we show how alternative neighbourhoods can be leveraged to approximate the Gibbs free-energy consumption, and to prepare a quantum state that is a superposition over all species-reaction pairs $(r, s)$, weighted by their contribution to the total Gibbs free-energy consumption.
+The technique of alternative neighbourhoods has previously been employed in~\cite{jeffery2023multidimensional, li2025multidimensional, jeffery2025multidimensional} to address cases where it is computationally easier to generate $\Psi_{\star}(u)$, which includes additional alternative neighbourhoods, than to construct the star state $\ket{\psi_{\star}(u)}$ directly.
+In this section, we exhibit a novel use of this technique: we show how alternative neighbourhoods can be leveraged to approximate the Gibbs free-energy consumption, and to prepare a quantum state that is a superposition over all species--reaction pairs $(r, s)$, weighted by their contribution to the total Gibbs free-energy consumption.

 Our approach constructs a collection of alternative neighbourhoods $\Psi_{\star}$ such that the MASG flow defined in \eq{masgflow} is the unique \sm flow satisfying Alternative Kirchhoff's Law (see \defin{kcl-alt}).
 By construction (see \defin{flow-alt}), this guarantees that the MASG flow is also the alternative \sm\ electrical flow with respect to $\Psi_{\star}$.
 This reverses the usual causal relationship between alternative neighbourhoods and the corresponding electrical flow: rather than beginning with a prescribed set $\Psi_{\star}$ and checking which flows satisfy Alternative Kirchhoff's Law, we start from the desired flow and reverse-engineer the alternative neighbourhoods $\Psi_{\star}$ so that this flow becomes the alternative \sm electrical flow relative to $\Psi_{\star}$.
+A worked example illustrating this construction on a 3-species CRN, including the explicit alternative neighbourhood at a single reaction vertex and a comparison between the MASG flow and the (different) minimum-energy electrical flow, is provided in \app{alt-example}.